versen/versen.github.io/directory/index.md

 ## Who is who in Software Engineering in The Netherlands?

-This page serves as an access portal to what is happening and who is active in the field of software engineering.
-If your group, club, company or institute is not on this page or not linked well please [contact us](../contact) or send a [pull request](http://www.versen.nl/contact/pullrequest.html).
+This page serves as an access portal to what is happening and who is active in the field of software engineering in The Netherlands.
+If your group, club, event, company or institute is not on this page or not linked well please [contact us](../contact) or send a [pull request](http://www.versen.nl/contact/pullrequest.html).

 TODO: put all this on a google map.

-### Upcoming meetings and conferences in The Netherlands
+### Upcoming events

 * SPLASH 2016
+* Yearly meeting of the NWO special interest group Software Engineering
 * [SEN Symposium (January 21st, 2016)](http://www.sen-symposium.nl)
 * ETAPS 2016 (add details)
 * Goto Amsterdam
 * Devnology meetings
+* Spider events
+* ??? conferences 2018

 ### Research groups